LVLM-Aware Multimodal Retrieval for RAG-Based Medical Diagnosis with General-Purpose Models: Experiments

 \subsection{Experimental Setup}

-Our datasets include real-world hospital datasets (BRSET \cite{nakayama2024brazilian} and VinDr‑PCXR \cite{pham2022vindr}) alongside a variety of classification and visual question answering datasets.
+Our datasets include real-world hospital datasets (BRSET \cite{nakayama2024brazilian} and VinDr‑PCXR \cite{pham2022vindr}) alongside a variety of classification and VQA datasets.
 We focus on a low-resource data-efficient setting (training sets ranging from 546 to 7007 samples in classification, 1790-19,700 in VQA).
 Medical image annotation is a resource-intensive task, demanding expert annotators whose availability is limited and expensive.
-Clinical AI also often has poor generalization across heterogeneous medical centers and patient populations, often requiring that models be trained for the specific context in which they are deployed \cite{epic2022}.
+Clinical AI also often has poor generalization across heterogeneous medical centers and patient populations, often requiring that models be trained for each deployment \cite{epic2022}.
 Such constraints often restrict researchers to datasets comprising only a few thousand samples for a given study.
-Retrieval augmentation is well-suited for this setting, as it is known to benefit low‑data regimes the most by leveraging external knowledge to compensate for sparse training samples.
+Retrieval augmentation is well-suited for this setting, as it is known to benefit low‑data regimes the most by leveraging external knowledge.